doug3236/scanner_refl_fix/README.md

 *scanner_refl_fix* can also be used to create high quality ICC scanner profiles.
-This requires XRite's I1Profiler and a spectrophotometer but does not require XRite licenses as it only uses I1Profiler to extract profile measurement data.
+This requires XRite's I1Profiler and a uV cut (M2) spectrophotometer but does not require XRite licenses as it only uses I1Profiler to extract profile measurement data.
 Provided are a CGATs RGB file and Tif images of the corresponding targets.
 It is strictly not necessary to use the supplied targets.
 I1Profiler can create arbitrary, multi-page charts that are sized appropriately for spectrophotometers such as the i1Pro 2 or i1iSis.